Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 James Pollard of The Advisor Coach actually recommends the opposite approach: “My go-to copywriting technique for writing great ads on Facebook is to use long copy written in a story format.”

 “In almost every single test I’ve conducted, long copy has beaten short copy.
 Writing the ad in a story format helps hook readers and keep their attention.”
+Find out what length works best for you using this social media dashboard software.

 So which is better: short Facebook ads or long copy?
 Unfortunately, our respondents can’t answer that question for you.
 It depends on a lot of different things: your audience, your product, your skills as a copywriter, what time of day your audience sees your ad, etc.